PinYuanChen/pinyuan.github.io/_posts/2023-02-07-xctestcase-sut.md

 We create a sut in the `SomeClassTests` scope and assume its property `val` will continue being modified as it passes through a series of tests.
 However, things don't go as expected, the failing message shows that the `val` doesn't equal to 2.
 How does that happen?

-XCTestFramework initiates a unique instance for each tests, that is, they are independent from each other.
-Therefore, the sut instance cannot be shared through multiple test cases.
+XCTestFramework initiates a unique instance for each tests, that is, they are independent from each other that they don't share the same sut.
+Since each cases has its fresh new sut, should we initiate it inside the test case scope to avoid confusion?
+Yet this seems cumbersome.

-Whenever we create a unit test class file, the template offers us `setUpWithError` and `tearDownWithError` default implementations.
-As addressed by the comments, we will invoke the `setUpWithError` method before we execute each test and call the `tearDownWithError` after we finish the case.
-Many developers tend to create their system under test (SUT) inside the `setUpWithError` and set it to `nil` in the `tearDownWithError` like the following code:
+Many developers tend to create their system under test (SUT) inside the `setUpWithError` and set it to `nil` in the `tearDownWithError` (the old names before Xcode 11.4 are `setUp` and `tearDown`).
+As addressed by the comments, the compiler will invoke the `setUpWithError` method before executing a test case and call the `tearDownWithError` after finishing it.
+The implementation looks like the following:

 ```swift
 var sut: SomeClass!

 override func setUpWithError() throws {